 Updates on LGBTQ+ SRC Review Results and Restroom Initiative Status (Tyrell/Katy)

 Tyrell summarizes external review process of the LGBTQ+ Student Center from last May; report’s release coincided with encampments so not as much attention; the higher ups at all three schools decided this summer that the center will remain tri-institutional.
 They are currently working on a memorandum of understanding with key points from review, students asks/needs, codifying what the Center is actually supposed to do/offer.
 Areas of need identified: offering more STEM focused programming; outgrowing physical space at Tivoli; website design should communicate more effectively tri-institutionality.
 Specific request for “trans and gender-expansive” at Auraria page.

+Genia Herndon CUD, Tina Garcia – CCD, Tyrell’s boss MSU

 External reviewers noting that tri-institutional model is difficult under current conditions: lack of funding, different campuses with different needs, lack of communication across campuses’ leadership